-Still, Biden and the senator have had some public displays of affection — and notably, it's been reported that Biden is considering a larger, more ambitious plan for his possible presidency given the coronavirus pandemic.
-Young voters also appear to favor her.
+Still, Biden and the senator have had some public displays of affection, and young voters also appear to favor her.
 But as a white candidate from a state in the northeast, it's worth asking whether Warren may not fit the optics of the moment.

-Another popular option for many pundits is Whitmer, the governor of Michigan.
+Another popular suggestion for many pundits is Michigan Gov. Gretchen Whitmer.
 Whitmer is popular in the critical swing state, and she has earned a national platform with her sparring with Trump over coronavirus funding.
 Still, it’s not clear that home-state advantage is all it's cracked up to be when it comes to VP selection.

 “What I found is that presidential candidates used to enjoy a sizable electoral bonus in the state that they were from, but that has declined over time,” said Dan Hopkins, a professor of political science at the University of Pennsylvania, in an email to Mic this spring.
 “Vice presidential candidates never generated quite that much bonus, but whatever bonus they did generate is now indistinguishable from zero and maybe, on average, about half a percentage point.”